SwissalpS/replacer/doc/customization.md

 ### replacer.history_priv (creative)
 You can make history available to users with this priv.
 By default it is set to **creative** as survival users can make several replacers.
-You can make this an acheivment for busy players to work towards, or set to **interact** to allow any player to use history of previously used node settings.
+You can make this an achievement for busy players to work towards, or set to **interact** to allow any player to use history of previously used node settings.

-### replacer.history_disable_persistancy (false)
+### replacer.history_disable_persistency (false)
 When set, does not save history over sessions.
 Reason might be old MT version.<br>
 Currently history is stored in player's meta on logoff and at intervals.